PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/count_number_of_events.md

 This should be self-explanatory.
 Most repository technologies start with this example implemented.

-Make it run, then validate your answer
+Make it run, then validate your answer.

-## The answer
+## Answer

 TODO